Crown Yourself In Confidence - One Halo At A Time

 Aim to eat nourishing foods 80% of the time.
 This allows for flexibility, social events, and your favorite treats without guilt, making the diet sustainable long-term.

 Try to eat without screens.
 Pay attention to the taste, texture, and how the food makes you feel.
 This improves digestion and satisfaction.
+Explore our mental wellness guide for more mindfulness practices.

 This is a general guide.
 Individual needs vary based on age, activity level, health conditions, and goals.
 It's always a good idea to consult with a registered dietitian or your doctor for personalized advice.